 When the winter weather arrives, the chill can certainly be felt throughout the house.
 In many cases, this scenario shouldn’t be too stressful—unless, of course, your heater isn’t working.
-In San Antonio, the cold always comes as a shock when it hits, and Air Authority is here to make sure your heater is ready for the change.
+In San Antonio, the cold always comes as a shock when it hits, and Air Authority, A Riteway Service Company is here to make sure your heater is ready for the change.

 From the air filter to the pilot light, let’s cover some possible quick fixes for your heater, so you can feel warm and toasty before the true cold front kicks in.